ZnPdCo/GMOJ-Rating/README.md

-# USACO Rating
+# GMOJ Rating
-[USACO Rating](https://codetiger.me/project/usaco/) is a tool to estimate the difficulties of USACO problems in terms of CodeForces rating.
+GMOJ Rating is a tool to estimate the difficulties of GMOJ problems in terms of CodeForces rating.

 ![screenshot](./screenshot.png)